ultraleap/UnrealPlugin/Documentation.rst

 The Ultraleap Tracking Plugin builds and deploys to Pico headsets.
 There's several steps to build for this setup:

--  Install the android tools installed as specified in the Unreal Android guide (https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Mobile/Android/Setup/AndroidStudio/).
+-  Install the android tools as specified in the Unreal Android guide (https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Mobile/Android/Setup/AndroidStudio/).
 -  Install the tracking service APK on your Pico (using adb Install)
 -  Setup your project as usual (see the top of this document)